Home / !tempPage 39

 !temp

 Each week, the ACG hosts a discussion with a journalist based in Germany on the topics making the headlines and shaping political discourse in Berlin.
-On October 25, the ACG hosted a discussion on Olaf Scholz and the SPD with Christiane Hoffmann, Journalist for Der Spiegel.
+On January 24 the ACG hosted a Kaffeepause with Sonja Gillert, Head of Audio for Die Welt, on the meetings between officials from Germany and Russia, as well as Secretary of State Antony Blinken’s visit to Berlin and Ukraine.